sentry07/DirectPy/README.md

 \# Initiate a new object using the IP address of the receiver dtv = DIRECTV('192.168.1.10')

+\# Initiate a new object using the IP address of the receiver and the MAC address of the client dtv = DIRECTV('192.168.1.10',clientAddr='000A959D6816')

 \# Emulate pressing the power on button dtv.key_press('poweron')